sorata000x/Prioritzer/README.md

 # Prioritzer
 A web app that calculates the importance and put tasks to their priorities.

+### Feature

+Task Page
+  - New task button to Create Task Page
+  - Create Task Page to add new task
+  - Display created tasks
+    - Sortable tasks (planning for training mode only)

+Header
+  - Navigate to login page
+  - Logout button

+Login Page
+  - Login or register with email and password

+### To Do

+- Learn Tensorflow to see if I can use it to train an AI to sort the tasks based on their properties.

+### Dev Notes

 (06/29/2023)

 Implemented task setting menu.